Gun Violence Prevention

 Students across the country are ready to get involved—but they need training and mentorship to develop effective organizing skills.
 Step up and empower the next generation.

-Get the latest updates on organizing to support gun violence prevention on OFA’s online organizing platform, Connect.
+Get the latest updates on and join others in organizing to support gun violence prevention.
+Request to join the OFAction Slack.